 7. Visit the Valley of Flowers, Ghangria

 Situated at a height of around 4000 meters, the Valley of Flowers is home to over 325 varieties of flowers, sprawling over an area of 88 sq. km.

 Placed on the now-extinct Silk Route between India and China, the Tsomgo Lake (at a height of 3800 meters) is a tranquil sight to behold.

 9. Experience the Pangong Tso Lake, Ladakh

-Placed at an altitude of 4400 meters from the sea level, the Pangong Tso lake(five hours drive from Leh), is an epitome of stillness and sheer beauty.
+Placed at an altitude of 4400 meters from the sea level, the Pangong Tso lake(five hours drive from Leh), is the epitome of stillness and sheer beauty.

-A sprawling colonial estate maintained by German hosts in Bhimtal is a must visit for tourists for a throwback to the British times.
+A sprawling colonial estate maintained by German hosts in Bhimtal is a must-visit for tourists for a throwback to British times.
 And guess what?
-You would still need light woollens even if you are visiting there in May.
+You would still need light woolens even if you are visiting there in May.
 Isn’t it tempting?